|

 TU R deep, Helleberg style, excellent on all 4/4 and 5/4 tubas

-TU T very deep, Helleberg style, huge centered sound on large tubas.
+TU T very deep, Helleberg style but deeper

-Shanks: The numbering system for shanks is completely new:
+Shanks: The numbering system for shanks is as follows:

 First letter: indicates the cup letter that the shank is made to fit